FREE SHIPPING... EVERY DAY, EVERY ORDER! (USA ONLY) MOST ORDERS ARE RECEIVED WITHIN 2-3 BUSINESS DAYS!

 Cleaning Issues:

-Before we go too far down the rabbit hole, it is essential to know the following:
+It is essential to know the following:

 1. pH-neutral cleaning solutions cannot remove mineral deposits: calcium, magnesium, lime, rust, or soap scum.